blurrybrained/MHOHelicarrier/README.md

 When you're done playing, quit out of Marvel Heroes Omega and switch to MHO Server.
 Either set up a controller shortcut for the B button to hit CTRL-C or hit the STEAM button and press "Exit Game" on MHO Server.

+### Modifying Config Files

+By default `data/Config.IgnoreSessionToken.JSON.ini` is used, you can change between some presets in `Dockerfile` or edit the file in data/ directly.
+I've made them to be config overrides so you just add the sections you want from https://github.com/Crypto137/MHServerEmu/blob/master/src/MHServerEmu/Config.ini, which has the complete list of config.ini options.
+(You need to also add the [] section above if you're adding from a section that isn't allready in the file)

+For some extra seasonal loot you can enable them in data/PatchDataSpecialEvents.json, I will try to keep it up to date, if not the source version can be found https://github.com/Crypto137/MHServerEmu/blob/master/src/MHServerEmu.Games/Data/Game/Patches/PatchDataSpecialEvents.json, you can just copy from there if something new gets added I've not updated yet.

+**Note, you need to rebuild the image for config changes to get applied